Guselkumab

 Summary of the safety profile

-The most common adverse reaction was respiratory tract infections in approximately 14% of patients in the psoriasis and psoriatic arthritis clinical studies.
+The most common adverse reaction was respiratory tract infections (approximately 8% of patients in ulcerative colitis studies, 11% of patients in the Crohn's disease studies, and 15% of patients in the psoriasis and psoriatic arthritis clinical studies).

 Tabulated list of adverse reactions